fgvirgi/PubSubExercise/README.md

 - StudentSubscriber: worker service used to simulate the subscription and consuming process for multiple students.

 The components are using RabbitMQ for underlying messaging transport.
 __Note__: The implementation only focuses on exchanging messages.
-It can be further improved to consider security, message order, etc. [see points from the Consideration slide](#pattern-considerations).
+It can be further improved to consider security, message order, etc. [see points from Pattern Considerations](#pattern-considerations).
 The design is flexible having the message client implemented through an abstraction interface ensuring easy exchange of a later client implementation with a different technology.

 ## Publish/Subscribe Pattern